 Bill Kurtis’ soothing voice is always worth an extra point or two

-However, I have known people who were incapable of telling the truth even about the simplest things, so this is a real thing in adults.
+However, I have known people who were incapable of telling the truth, even about the simplest things, so this is a real thing for adults.
 (I believe we recently had a President with this issue.)
-This however was something different.
+This, however, was something different.

 Deadly Deception: The Mark Hacking Story says he committed murder to cover a lie.
 Though the point of the lie was to placate his wife, whom he killed.
 So I am not sure he thought this one all the way through.

 ProTip: If your wife goes missing, do not go mattress shopping before calling the police.
 (Seriously, we are talking that level of dumbass here,)

 True Crime Brewery is my go to for follow up cases on A and E specials and it can certainly be my jam.
 They can run a little long (They have some two and half-hour episodes) but they have plenty of juicy details and keen observations often left out of the TV coverage.